Topsham riverbank and Summer Street houses from the Frank J. Wood Bridge

 Main(e) Street Bridge Project

-The Maine Department of Transportation has determined that the Frank J. Wood Bridge (also known as the "Green Bridge") that links Main Street in Topsham to Maine Street in Brunswick, is in need of complete rehabilitation or replacement.
+The Maine Department of Transportation (Maine DOT) has determined that the Frank J. Wood Bridge (also known as the "Green Bridge") that links Main Street in Topsham to Maine Street in Brunswick and is a critical element of the Riverwalk, is in need of complete rehabilitation or replacement.
 In August 2016, Maine DOT posted a 25-ton weight limit for the bridge and undertook significant temporary repairs in November 2016 that closed one lane of the bridge - from Brunswick to Topsham - for several weeks.
 During that time, northbound traffic to Topsham was diverted to the Route 196 connector over the Merrymeeting Bridge.